 - (1) This regulation prescribes best practices for pre-solicitation activities in acquisitions of supplies, services, or information technology, including acquisition planning, market research, and exchanges with industry.
 Nothing in section A, B, or C of this regulation shall provide an independent basis for administrative review pursuant to Article 17. - (2) The District shall perform acquisition planning and conduct market research for all acquisitions of supplies, services, or information technology.
-The extent of planning and research will vary, depending on

-- such factors as estimated dollar value, complexity, and past experience, as well as the nature of the supplies, services or information technology to be acquired. - (3) Except for procurements conducted pursuant to Section 1550, no solicitation for offers shall proceed until the District has certified in writing that it has complied with this regulation. - (4) The District must document its acquisition planning and market research in sufficient detail to satisfy the requirements of an audit.
+The extent of planning and research will vary, depending on such factors as estimated dollar value, complexity, and past experience, as well as the nature of the supplies, services or information technology to be acquired. - (3) Except for procurements conducted pursuant to Section 1550, no solicitation for offers shall proceed until the District has certified in writing that it has complied with this regulation. - (4) The District must document its acquisition planning and market research in sufficient detail to satisfy the requirements of an audit.
 This documentation shall be made a part of the procurement file. - (5) [Reserved] - (6) The District shall provide guidance which shall be followed by the District in conducting acquisition planning and market research, including considerations pertinent to determining the adequacy of planning and research activities. - B. Acquisition Planning. - (1) The purpose of acquisition planning is to ensure that the using agency meets its needs in the most effective, economical, and timely manner.
 The planning should promote and provide for: - (a) Clearly defining the agency's needs; - (b) Acquisition of commercially available items to the maximum extent practicable; - (c) Full and open competition to the maximum extent practicable, with due regard to the nature of the supplies, services, or information technology to be acquired; - (d) Selection of appropriate source selection method and contract type; and - (e) Appropriate consideration of the use of term contracts to fulfill the requirement, before awarding new contracts. - (2) Acquisition planning should begin as soon as the agency need is identified, preferably well in advance of when contract award or order placement is necessary.
 Agency staff should avoid issuing requirements on an urgent basis or with unrealistic delivery or performance schedules, since it generally impedes advantageous outcomes, restricts competition, and increases prices. - (3) Acquisition planning shall integrate the efforts of all personnel responsible for significant aspects of the acquisition.
 If and as commensurate with the value and complexity of the acquisition, the agency shall form a team consisting of all those who will be responsible for significant aspects of the acquisition, such as procurement, fiscal, legal, and technical personnel.
-If contract performance is to be in a designated operational area, the agency should also consider including operations staff or "end users," as appropriate. - C. Market Research. - (1) Acquisitions begin with a description of the District's needs stated in terms sufficient to allow conduct of market research.
-Districts shall conduct market research appropriate to the circumstances to arrive at the most suitable approach to acquiring supplies, services, and information technology.
-Districts should conduct market research when planning a new acquisition, or for a new type of supplies, services, or information technology; before requisitioning an acquisition; and on an ongoing basis (to the maximum extent practicable), to effectively identify the capabilities of small businesses, new entrants into government contracting, and new commercially available items, for meeting the District's requirements. - (2) Districts should use the results of market research to determine if sources capable of satisfying the District's requirements exist; determine if commercially available items exist that meet the District's requirements; and determine the practices of firms engaged in producing, distributing, and supporting the supplies, services or information technology to be acquired, such as type of contract, type and relationship of businesses involved in such contracts (e.g., subcontractors, suppliers, distributors, integrators) and, common industry contract terms or specifications, including without limitation, terms for contract duration, payment, warranties, maintenance and packaging, marking, and any other contract terms relevant to the proposed acquisition. - D. Exchanges with industry before receipt of proposals. - (1) Exchanges of information among all interested parties, from the earliest identification of a requirement through receipt of proposals, are encouraged.
-Any exchange of information must be consistent with Regulation 2010, Disclosure of Procurement Information.
-Interested parties include potential offerors, end users, District acquisition and supporting personnel, and others involved in the conduct or outcome of the acquisition.
-The purpose of exchanging information is to improve the understanding of District requirements and industry capabilities, thereby allowing potential offerors to judge whether or how they can satisfy the District's requirements, and enhancing the District's ability to obtain quality supplies, services, information technology, and construction, at reasonable prices, and increase efficiency in proposal preparation, proposal evaluation, negotiation, and contract award.
+If contract performance is to be in a designated operational area, the agency should also consider including operations staff or "end users," as appropriate.